 In my research I employed a (2x2) supercell of the anatase (001) surface.
 Even the introduction of a single oxygen vacancy in this model results in an overestimation of the defect concentration, i.e., 0.25 ML in comparison with 0.08 - 0.15 ML found under ultra-high-vacuum conditions^{233,234} The calculated formation energy for the different oxygen vacancies is increased, due to the repulsive interactions between the defects.235 However, the order of stability remains the same.
-The lower stability of the reduced surface might result in an underestimation of the energy barriers of reactions that generated oxygen vacancies.
+The lower stability of the reduced surface might result in an underestimation of the energy barriers of reactions consuming oxygen vacancies and an overestimation of the energy barriers of reactions that generated oxygen vacancies.

-LDA and GGA-DFT functionals typically fail to describe the electronic structure of defect states in metal-oxides.^{150,236} This originates from the self-interaction error in these functionals, resulting in a bias towards delocalization of the excess electrons in the structure.237 These errors can be mitigated by applying hybrid functionals or DFT+U methods.^{237,238} Due to the high computational cost of hybrid functionals in comparison with GGA functionals239, one often applies DFT+U. However, the exact value of U tends to be very susceptible to the considered physical property.236 For the reduction of TiO2 to Ti2O3 Lutfalla et al.236 report an optimal value of U = 2.3 eV based on the enthalpy of reduction, which is significantly different from the value of U = 4.2 eV proposed by Morgan and Watson based on the location of the defect states in the band gap240.
+LDA and GGA-DFT functionals typically fail to describe the electronic structure of defect states in metal-oxides.
+150,236 This originates from the self-interaction error in these functionals, resulting in a bias towards delocalization of the excess electrons in the structure.
+237 These errors can be mitigated by applying hybrid functionals or DFT+U methods.
+237,238 Due to the high computational cost of hybrid functionals in comparison with GGA functionals 239 , one often applies DFT+U. However, the exact value of U tends to be very susceptible to the considered physical property.
+236 For the reduction of 239 To 239 Lutfalla et al. 236 report an optimal value of 239 EV based on the enthalpy of reduction, which is significantly different from the value of 239 EV proposed by Morgan and Watson based on the location of the defect states in the band gap240.
 Further, Cheng and Selloni report an optimal value in the range of $U = 3 - 3.5 \text{ eV}^{150}$ to obtain a reasonable description of the energy levels of the defect states.
-These authors also found that at the reported values the stability between surface and subsurface oxygen vacancies in anatase (101) becomes equal, which is inconsistent with the significantly higher stability of subsurface oxygen vacancies reported based on experimental observations.150 The value of U depends significantly on the considered properties, and it is not clear whether applying the Hubbard correction will introduce errors in the calculated adsorption energies, energy barriers, etc. I therefore have chosen to not apply Hubbard +U corrections in my calculations.
+These authors also found that at the reported values the stability between surface and subsurface oxygen vacancies in anatase (101) becomes equal, which is inconsistent with the significantly higher stability of subsurface oxygen vacancies reported based on experimental observations.
+The value of U depends significantly on the considered properties, and it is not clear whether applying the Hubbard correction will introduce errors in the calculated adsorption energies, energy barriers, etc. I therefore have chosen to not apply Hubbard +U corrections in my calculations.